cheminfo/nmrium-docs/docs/00_quickstart/10_quickstart_en/10_quickstart_en.md

 ## 8. Processing of raw data (currently only 1D)

 NMRium offers the possibility to perform a Fourier transformation (FT) on the raw data of one-dimensional NMR spectra.
 To process an FID, open the FID by dragging it into the **Drag and drop here** box ([section 2](#2-open-spectra)).
+NMRium automatically performs zero filling and then Fourier transformation.
+Phase correction is also performed automatically.
+You have the option of viewing all automatically performed work steps.
+Open the processings panel to view the individual steps.
+You can reversibly undo a step by removing the tick in the corresponding line or setting it again.
+To permanently remove a step, click on the recycle bin symbol in the corresponding line.
+The step is deleted.
+If you remove all tick

 ![](./img104.png)